josiaharkson/phase-1-backend/README.md

 You can view a live demo over at https://phase-1-backend.herokuapp.com/

-To get the frontend running locally:
+To get the app running locally:

 - Clone this repo
 ```shell